Brighton and Sussex Medical School: Introduction

 The first intake of students began their five-year medical degree programmes in September 2003.
 The school was opened as a part of the British Government's attempts to train more doctors, which also saw Peninsula Medical School, University of East Anglia Medical School, Hull York Medical School and Keele University Medical School open their doors.

-The school is one of a number of new medical schools formed in the UK following the Labour Governments 1997 election victory.
+The school is one of a number of new medical schools formed in the UK following the Labour Government's 1997 election victory.
 Students are technically full members of both universities with access to both sets of facilities.
 The school gained its licence in 2002, its initial course being a heavily modified version of the University of Southampton course.
 It admits approximately 136 students per year with all of them being based for the first two years on the split campus at Falmer.

 Since then, it has become one of the most popular medical schools in the country.
 According to UCAS statistics, 2005 saw BSMS as the most competitive medical school to gain a place at.
 In 2017, the National Student Survey ranked the school as 1st in the UK for student satisfaction.

 The school makes use of five libraries: the University of Sussex library, the University of Brighton library, the Sussex Education Centre Library, the Princess Royal Hospital library and the Brighton and Sussex University Hospital NHS trust library.